Mattraks/delete-workflow-runs/README.md

 #### Required: YES
 #### Default: `${{ github.token }}`
 The token used to authenticate.
-* If the workflow runs are in the current repository where the action is running, using **`github.token`** is OK, but you must specify `permissions: actions: write` within your build job (or at a higher level) to allow the default token access to write (delete) action-related data.
+* If the workflow runs are in the current repository where the action is running, using **`github.token`** is OK, but you must specify additional permissions within your build job (or at a higher level) to allow the default token access to read the repository contents and to write (delete) action-related data, see the examples below.
 More details, see the [**`GITHUB_TOKEN`**](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow).
 * If the workflow runs are in another repository, you need to use a personal access token (PAT) that must have the **`repo`** scope.
 More details, see "[Creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)".

 ### 2. `repository`